Tales from the Banquet Trail

 These tales of woe seem pretty dramatic to me, but for the WTU field directors it’s just another day in the office.
 When I thought this might be an interesting story, I sent an email to all of them asking them to send me stories of disasters that have happened at banquets, and I got no response.
 None.
 So I called them on the phone, and uniformly they replied that each banquet has problems or challenges, and that it is just their job to handle them.
 “You wouldn’t last long in this job if you let problems get in your way,” one said to me.

-Many youngsters attend WTU banquets with
+Many youngsters attend WTU banquets with parents and grandparents. |

 When asked for an example, Malloy recounts the time he was running a card raffle for a gun, where a deck of cards are sold, the purchased cards are torn in half, and a winning card is drawn after the entire deck is sold.
 The winning card this time was the four of clubs, and a winner quickly presented himself.
 And then another winner showed up, also with a four of clubs, from the same deck.
 Everything was on the up-and-up; the deck actually had 53 cards in it, with two four of clubs.
 And that was the winning card.